Kirin J. Callinan: 2008–present: Solo career

 In 2008, Callinan self-released his debut solo album, Am I a Woman, Yet?.
-His second album, Embracism, was released by American record label Terrible Records and London based XL Recordings in 2013, making him only the second Australian artist at the time to release an album with the prestigious UK label, after The Avalanches.
+His second album, Embracism, was released by American record label Terrible Records and London based XL Recordings in 2013.

+Beginning in 2016, Callinan began recording and performing with The Night Game, a rock band with Martin Johnson.

 In 2017, Callinan released Bravado.
 It reached No. 5 on the ARIA Hitseekers Albums Chart.
 His track, "S.A.D.", was provided with a music video directed by Danny Cohen, which was nominated for Best Video at the ARIA Music Awards of 2017.

 In February 2018, Callinan received a 12-month good-behaviour bond after being charged with willful and obscene exposure in a public place.
 He lifted his kilt on the red carpet at the ARIA Music Awards of 2017, briefly exposing his genitals to press photographers.
-Following the incident, Callinan was dropped from the 2018 lineup of Laneway Music Festival.
+Following the incident, Callinan was dropped from the 2018 lineup of Laneway Music Festival and as of 2024 he has not appeared on a major festival lineup in Australia since.

 In 2019, Callinan released Return to Center.
-Writing for the Sydney Morning Herald, music journalist Michael Dwyer declared "Kirin J Callinan has just purloined the concept album of the century".
+Writing for the Sydney Morning Herald, music journalist Michael Dwyer wrote that "Kirin J Callinan has just purloined the concept album of the century".

-Callinan has contributed & collaborated both live and on record with a number of other artists.
-Since 2009 he has been an original touring member of Jack Ladder & The Dreamlanders, contributing guitars on the 2009 live ep "Counterfeits" as well as full length albums "Hurtsville" (2011), "Playmates" (2014), "Blue Poles" (2018) and 2021’s "Hijack!".
-He also played guitars on Mark Ronson’s Grammy Award winning album "Uptown Special", performing songs from the album including lead singles "Uptown Funk" and "Leaving Los Feliz" live alongside Ronson and Tame Impala’s Kevin Parker.
+Callinan has contributed and collaborated both live and on record with a number of other artists.
+Since 2009 he has been an original touring member of Jack Ladder & the Dreamlanders, contributing guitars on the 2009 live EP Counterfeits as well as full-length albums Hurtsville (2011), Playmates (2014), Blue Poles (2018) and 2021's Hijack!.
+He also played guitars on Mark Ronson's Grammy Award-winning album Uptown Special, performing songs from the album including lead singles "Uptown Funk" and "Leaving Los Feliz" live alongside Ronson and Tame Impala's Kevin Parker.

-2019 saw Callinan co-writing & producing songs in a production duo alongside Mac Demarco, producing Julian Casablancas & The Voidz singles "Did My Best" and "The Eternal Tao 2.0" and working on Hubert Lenoir’s second LP "PICTURA DE IPSE : Musique Direct" among others.
+2019 saw Callinan co-writing and producing songs in a production duo alongside Mac Demarco, producing Julian Casablancas & The Voidz' singles "Did My Best" and "The Eternal Tao 2.0" and working on Hubert Lenoir's second LP Pictura de Ipse: Musique Direct among others.